Use fake data factories with fake data generators to create test data

 Option 2: Create factories on the FE (using a package) and use fake data generators for both the BE and FE

-• + Creating factories for the FE would free up devs from having to know exactly what an object should look like and allow them to focus on the part of an object that they are testing.
+Creating factories for the FE would free up devs from having to know exactly what an object should look like and allow them to focus on the part of an object that they are testing.+

-• + Using fake data generators for the FE factories would make it easier to generate realistic fake data for fields without having hard-coded data or having to pass in overrides every time how we do on the BE.
+Using fake data generators for the FE factories would make it easier to generate realistic fake data for fields without having hard-coded data or having to pass in overrides every time how we do on the BE.+

-• + Refactoring our existing FE tests to use the new factories would serve as a test of our newly minted factories and might even raise issues that we'd missed previously.
+Refactoring our existing FE tests to use the new factories would serve as a test of our newly minted factories and might even raise issues that we'd missed previously.+

-• This can be mitigated in part by ensuring our test results are recorded (which they are) and by setting our own seed value for the fake data generator (if the package we use allows that) to make it easier to get the same data on subsequent re-runs.
+One argument against fake data generators is that if a test fails, you can't re-run the test with the same exact data.- This can be mitigated in part by ensuring our test results are recorded (which they are) and by setting our own seed value for the fake data generator (if the package we use allows that) to make it easier to get the same data on subsequent re-runs.

-• - Would take work to set up the factories for the FE since we don't have any at all.
+Would take work to set up the factories for the FE since we don't have any at all.-

-• - If we do want to replace the existing usages of fake objects in tests, it would take time to do these refactors.
-We might opt to go with the the same update pattern we're using for react-testing-library of only updating the test if you are editing it for something else.
-The biggest downside there is that there's a possibility we won't come back to it.
+If we do want to replace the existing usages of fake objects in tests, it would take time to do these refactors.
+We might opt to go with the the same update pattern we're using forreact-testing-library

 Option 3: Start using fake data generators for the BE/FE, but don't implement factories for FE

-• + Using fake data generators for the FE objects would make it easier to generate realistic fake data for fields without having hard-coded data.
+Using fake data generators for the FE objects would make it easier to generate realistic fake data for fields without having hard-coded data.+

-• - Not using factories for the FE would still leave us with devs needing to have a deeper knowledge of how our objects relate to each other and what the minimum data needed is in order to test what they're trying to focus on.
+Not using factories for the FE would still leave us with devs needing to have a deeper knowledge of how our objects relate to each other and what the minimum data needed is in order to test what they're trying to focus on.-

-• - Measuring success for the FE is more ambiguous because we won't be replacing all the hard-coded data that exists with the generated data since some of that hard-coded data is being used in the tests as is on purpose.
-Thus, seeing what needs to be updated vs left as is would be harder to do at a glance.
+Measuring success for the FE is more ambiguous because we won't be replacing all the hard-coded data that exists with the generated data since some of that hard-coded data is being used in the tests as is on purpose.
+Thus, seeing what needs to be updated vs left as is would be harder to do at a glance.-

-• This can be mitigated in part by ensuring our test results are recorded (which they are) and by setting our own seed value for the fake data generator (if the package we use allows that) to make it easier to get the same data on subsequent re-runs.
+One argument against fake data generators is that if a test fails, you can't re-run the test with the same exact data.- This can be mitigated in part by ensuring our test results are recorded (which they are) and by setting our own seed value for the fake data generator (if the package we use allows that) to make it easier to get the same data on subsequent re-runs.

 Option 4: Create factories on the FE, but don't use fake data generators for FE or BE

-• + Creating factories for the FE would free up devs from having to know exactly what an object should look like and be able to focus only on the part of an object that they are testing.
+Creating factories for the FE would free up devs from having to know exactly what an object should look like and be able to focus only on the part of an object that they are testing.-

-• - We are left with factories on the BE that need overrides (assertions) to be passed in every time you want different data.
+We are left with factories on the BE that need overrides (assertions) to be passed in every time you want different data.-

-• - Having factories on the FE without a fake data generator leaves us with some of the same problems we have with the testdatagen functions on the backend right now.
+functions on the backend right now.
 Namely that we would need to pass overrides in every time we want new data instead of the hard-coded defaults.

 Leave things as they are

-• + No extra work is needed right now.
+No extra work is needed right now.-

-• - We are left with factories on the BE that need overrides (assertions) to be passed in every time you want different data.
+We are left with factories on the BE that need overrides (assertions) to be passed in every time you want different data.-

-• - FE tests will continue using fake data that isn't realistic.
+FE tests will continue using fake data that isn't realistic.-

-• - Not using factories for the FE would still leave us with devs needing to have a deeper knowledge of how our objects relate to each other and what the minimum data needed is in order to test what they're trying to focus on.
+Not using factories for the FE would still leave us with devs needing to have a deeper knowledge of how our objects relate to each other and what the minimum data needed is in order to test what they're trying to focus on.

 Resources